SAP-samples/partner-reference-application/Tutorials/01-BillOfMaterials.md

 # Information on Versions and What's New

-The SAP Help page ["What's New for SAP Business Technology Platform"](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?clear=all&locale=en-US) allows to subscribe for updates.
+The SAP Help page ["What's New for SAP Business Technology Platform"](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?clear=all&locale=en-US) allows you to subscribe for updates.